Urban sprawl: Health

 Sprawl leads to increased driving, which in turn leads to vehicle emissions that contribute to air pollution and its attendant negative impacts on human health.
 In addition, the reduced physical activity implied by increased automobile use has negative health consequences.
 Sprawl significantly predicts chronic medical conditions and health-related quality of life, but not mental health disorders.
 The American Journal of Public Health and the American Journal of Health Promotion, have both stated that there is a significant connection between sprawl, obesity, and hypertension.
 Loud vehicles can cause stress, prevent sleep, and minimize social interactions in public for people living in cities (especially homeless people).

 In the years following World War II, when vehicle ownership was becoming widespread, public health officials recommended the health benefits of suburbs due to soot and industrial fumes in the city center.
 However, air in modern suburbs is not necessarily cleaner than air in urban neighborhoods.
 In fact, the most polluted air is on crowded highways, where people in suburbs tend to spend more time.
 On average, suburban residents generate more per capita pollution and carbon emissions than their urban counterparts because of their increased driving, as well as larger homes.

 Sprawl also reduces the chance that people will take the bicycle for their commute which would be better for their health.
 Bicycles are a common mode of transportation for those living in urban centers due to many factors.
 One major factor many people consider relates to how, when one rides a bike to, say, their workplace, they are exercising as they do so.
 This multi-tasking is better for one's health than automatic transport.

+A 2023 meta-analysis found that individuals living in sprawling areas had a 20% higher risk of obesity and a 15% higher risk of developing hypertension compared to residents of compact urban environments.
+Reduced walkability and longer commuting times were identified as key contributing factors.

 Safety

 A heavy reliance on automobiles increases traffic throughout the city as well as automobile crashes, pedestrian injuries, and air pollution.
 Motor vehicle crashes are the leading cause of death for Americans between the ages of five and twenty-four and is the leading accident-related cause for all age groups.
 Residents of more sprawling areas are generally at greater risk of dying in a car crash due to increased exposure to driving.
 Evidence indicates that pedestrians in sprawling areas are at higher risk than those in denser areas, although the relationship is less clear than for drivers and passengers in vehicles.

 Research covered in the Journal of Economic Issues and State and Local Government Review shows a link between sprawl and emergency medical services response and fire department response delays.